knowit/folk-webapp/README.md

 Then run `aws configure` and fill inn the _Access key ID_ and _Secret access key_

 And then run `yarn deploy:web:dev` to deploy.

+## Deploy test data

+By running `sls deploy function -f apiData`, you can deploy the test data to dev-server.